 Did you know that there are some 20 different types of ticks in Michigan?
-Although most of them are harmless to human beings and pets, The Michigan Department of Health and Human Services warns that some of them can cause serious illness if not diagnosed and treated properly.
+Although most of them are harmless to humans and pets, The Michigan Department of Health and Human Services warns that some ticks can cause serious illnesses if not diagnosed and treated properly.

 Top Five Types of Ticks in Michigan

 Ticks are pathogen carriers and can make you sick.
 So, identifying the types of ticks in your state and staying away from them is very important.
 In this blog post, we will discuss the top five types of ticks in Michigan and the diseases they can cause.

 Also known as the wood tick, the dog tick is so labeled because it loves to feed on domestic dogs, but will make a snack out of humans occasionally.
 As per Michigan government data, 76% of ticks in Michigan are American dog ticks.
 They are usually active from May and November.

 American dog ticks are oval-shaped, large brown ticks with whitish to gray markings.
 These types of ticks in Michigan can easily crawl on pet fur, as well as human hair.

 They are predominantly found in lower and upper peninsulas of Michigan.
 They are commonly found in grassy fields, walkways, waste farm fields, hiking trails, and shrubland, rather than in forests.